lukacsi/facefusion/WORKNOTES.md

 # Intro
-We are trying to revamp the proessing of steps to streamline the process of jobs.
+We are trying to revamp the processing of steps to streamline the process of jobs.

 Currently a job step always splits the source video into frames, runs the step's processors on it then merges the frames.
 The problem is when we run a job with multiple remix steps, the video gets processed unessesary amount of times this costs a lot of processing power and time and also causes the resulting video to be compressed multiple times.

+### job step vs job remix step
+The difference between the two is that if you run multiple faceswaps (using this processor for eplanation), and you them as multiple steps, you get separate videos of each face.
+If you swap a face using step, and then the rest using remix step, the steps get piped into eachother.

+step output -> remix step 1 input -processing- remix 1 step output -> remix step 2 input ....etc

 # Process
 * flag jobs that only contain a first normal step, and one or more subsequent remix steps.